 - Take the first left turn, immediately into the entrance to Tantur.

 Tantur is located in Gilo near the junction of Derech Hevron.
+This is the southernmost district of Jerusalem municipality, bordering Bethlehem.

 - From outside of Jerusalem, enter the city and follow the signs to Begin Highway SOUTH.